gerard2perez/ember-cli-crudtable/README.md

 5. Added email datatype.

 ### v0.4.0-beta.2
-1. Added support for data poolling every n milisecods.
+1. Added support for data pooling every n millisecods.
 2. Create button can now be hidden.
 3. The export commands can now be hidden.